nikitavoloboev/data/life/lessons-learned.md

 ## Social media
 - Don't lock yourself into using a service.
 Have your own system in place and give the social media a purpose.
 If there is no purpose to it, don't use it.
 - Losing control over personal data is horrible.
-Always be mindful of the services I use and the data they will be extracting from my use of it.
-If the service disregards my privacy.
+Always be mindful of the services I use and the data they will be extracting from your use of it.
+If the service disregards your privacy.
 Avoid it.

 ## Design
 - Giving users many options is more often a bad idea.
 Instead give very few options but make each one of them count and stand out.

+## Building a product
+- Have a nice looking website.
+The first look matters.

 ## Keyboard Maestro
 - Minimise inputs to the macros.
 Sometimes it's possible that the input I need to a macro, I can get from another place within the macro itself.